jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_eligibleof.md

     ```solidity
     // If the latest is expired, return an empty funding cycle.
-    // A duration of 0 can not be expired.
+    // A duration of 0 cannot be expired.
     if (
       _fundingCycle.duration > 0 && block.timestamp >= _fundingCycle.start + _fundingCycle.duration
     ) return 0;